SaltOverflow/c-modules/proposals/modules_v5.md

 Let's clarify what we're trying to achieve with our modules.
 The term "module" is as abused as "polymorphism" in programming languages, which makes it challenging to determine what we're working towards with a module system for C. Here are our 3 main objectives:

-1. **Make C translation units into modules** (needs to support cyclic modules)
+1. **Make C translation units into modules**
-2. **Generate module interfaces** (so .h files are unnecessary)
-3. **Symbol exports are decoupled** (symbols are imported independently from each other)
+2. **Remove the need for .h files**
+3. **Modules should "own" their contents**

+First, to make C translation units into modules, our proposed modules should not require fundamental architectural changes to an existing C project in order to use it.
+Crucially, there needs to be a way to represent forward declarations of other modules' contents.

+Second, most modern languages don't require an additioanl file just to link symbols between files (Object Oriented languages have interfaces, but they are not required).
+We would like developers to only need to declare a symbol once, and leave symbol discovery to the module system.

+Third, it should not be confusing as to which module's symbols are visible at a given time, because a module's symbols should only be visible if said module allows them to be.
+Ideally, such symbols are only visible if said module exports them and a module imports said module (we will find there are special cases where we need to leak some information).

+Our key guiding principle which will help us achieve these goals is to **decouple symbol exports from each other**.
+This means that it should be possible to export a symbol's implementation details without leaking the implementation details of any other symbol.
+This allows our module system to have full control over what symbols are visible within a module, which enables us to perform our advanced analysis.

 Other topics that will be dicussed include module friendship, backwards compatibility and interactions with Cforall features.

-Handling initialization order and importing existing standard libraries is also of major importance, though these topics are complex enough to be pulled into separate sections.
+Some topics are highly complex and are pulled into separate sections, such as handling initialization order and importing existing standard libraries.

 ## Overview